 17.6 Additional credits earned by students with PLA compared to non-PLA students.

-Yet, we found that only 11 percent of students in the sample earned PLA credits and the rates were far lower for Black students and students from low-income backgrounds.
+In the main PLA Boost study, we found that only 11 percent of students in the sample earned PLA credits and the rates were far lower for Black students and students from low-income backgrounds.

 It is critically important to ensure there is better access to PLA (and other ways to recognize college-level learning from work and life experience) among adult students who have not traditionally had strong access to these programs.
+In a new brief, Equity Paradoxes in The PLA Boost, we provide a deeper look into these lower rates and offer specific recommendations for intentional design of policies and practices that prioritize equity in the design of PLA/CPL programs.

 February 9, 2021